CRH

 - In the paraventricular nucleus (PVN) of the hypothalamus (first stage of the HPA axis)

-- CRH is also produced in the limbic system and the cortex, among others, and is likely to enhance the effect of CRH from the hypothalamus on the pituitary gland.2
+- CRH is also produced in the limbic system and the cortex, among other places, and is likely to reinforce the effect of CRH from the hypothalamus on the pituitary gland.2

-- Furthermore, CRH is produced directly by peripheral nerves, where it is likely to have primarily immunological (inflammation-enhancing) effects.34
+- Furthermore, CRH is produced directly by peripheral nerves, where it is likely to have primarily immunological (inflammation-intensifying) effects.34

 - Stress